lovesh/ps-sig/README.md

 [Short Randomizable signatures](https://eprint.iacr.org/2015/525) by David Pointcheval and Olivier Sanders.
+Implements 2 variations as described in the paper in sections 4.2 and 6.1 respectively.
+Scheme in 6.1 was presented to make blind signatures efficient however there are ways to do blind signatures with 4.2 but they are relatively inefficient.
+One way to do so is described in [Coconut](https://arxiv.org/pdf/1802.07344.pdf).

+The signature scheme from section 4.2 does not allow blind signatures straightaway and the paper does not describe any technique to do so.
+But less efficient techniques from Coconut or others can be used.
+The scheme is implemented as described in the paper.

-Implementing signature scheme from section 6.1 of the paper as it allows for signing committed messages as well.
+The signature scheme from section 6.1 of the paper allows for signing committed messages as well.
 Demonstrated by test `test_sig_committed_messages`.
 Implementing proof of knowledge of a signature from section 6.2 of paper.
 Demonstrated by test `test_PoK_sig`.
 In addition to proof of knowledge, the user can also reveal some of the messages under the signature without revealing all messages or signature.
 Demonstrated in test `test_PoK_sig_reveal_messages`.
 A more comprehensive test where a user gets signature over a mix of messages where some of them are known while others are committed to and then a proof of knowledge is done for signature with selectively revealing some messages.
 Demonstrated in the test `test_scenario_1`.
+2 variation of scheme in section 6.1 are implemented, one of the variations follows the paper as it is.
+But another variations implemented with some modifications.
+The public key is split into 2 parts, the tilde elements (X_tilde and Y_tilde) and non-tilde elements (X, Y).
+Now the verifier only needs the former (tilde elements) and thus verifier's storage requirements go down.
+Keygen and signing are modified as:
+- Keygen: Rather than only keeping X as the secret key, signer keeps x, y_1, y_2, ..y_r as secret key.
+The public key is unchanged, i.e. (g, Y_1, Y_2,..., Y_tilde_1, Y_tilde_2, ...)
+- Sign: Lets say the signer wants to sign a multi-message of 10 messages where only 1 message is blinded.
+If we go by the paper where signer does not have y_1, y_2, .. y_10, signer will pick a random u and compute signature as (g^u, (XC)^u.Y_2^u.Y_3^u...Y_10^u), Y_1 is omitted as the first message was blinded.
+Of course the term (XC)^u.Y_2^u.Y_3^u...Y_10^u can be computed using efficient multi-exponentiation techniques but it would be more efficient if the signer could instead compute (g^u, C^u.g^{(x+y_2+y_3+...y_10).u}).
+The resulting signature will have the same form and can be unblinded in the same way as described in the paper.
+This will make signer's secret key storage a bit more but will make the signing becomes more efficient, especially in cases where the signature has only a few blinded messages but most messages are known to the signer which is usually the case with anonymous credentials where the user's secret key is blinded (its not known to signer) in the signature.
+This variation makes signing considerably faster unless the no of unblinded messages is very small compared to no of blinded messages.
+Run test `timing_comparison_for_both_blind_signature_schemes` to see the difference

-The groups for public key (*_tilde) and signatures can be flipped by compiling with feature `SignatureG2` or `SignatureG1`.
+The groups for public key (*_tilde) and signatures can be swapped by compiling with feature `SignatureG2` or `SignatureG1`.
 These features are mutually exclusive.
-The default feature is `SignatureG1` meaning signatures are in group G1.
+The default feature is `SignatureG2` meaning signatures are in group G2 which makes signing slower but proof of knowledge of signature faster.

 To run tests with signature in group G1.
 The proof of knowledge of signatures will involve a multi-exponentiation in group G2.
 ```